 We do well when applying a structure – those imposed by you and those imposed by others.
 Right now the libertarian in you will be shouting me down.
 I am all for live and let live but if you are in pursuit of a career, there’s no way around it.
 Applying a Structure tames your wild side.
 It tames it so that you can be productive when you need to be and let loose when it’s time to do so.

 We have an official routine hammered into us right when we start kindergarten, school, university and eventually work.
 From the micro-level morning routine to larger societal structures set into place.
-I guess it explains why when we find ourselves unemployed for longer periods of time it gets frustrating – we need a set structure to give us drive.
 The need for it is instilled in you from a young age.
 When your mum made you take those pesky violin lessons you never wanted.
 You did it because you just saw it as another chore – just as much as school was – no way to opt out.
 Then suddenly you grow up and it’s all up to you and you find it hard to discipline yourself.
 Freedom has a way of taking you aback.

 Freedom isn’t the antithesis of applying a structure